suyashbansal/suyashbansal.github.io/_posts/2017-04-08-songspk-api.markdown

 ---
 layout: post
-title:  "Songs.PK API 🎶"
+title:  "Songs.PK API "
 date:   2017-04-08 15:36:00 +0530
 ---
-A few months back, I was thniking about making an application which could be a simpler, ad-free version of the original SongsPK website.
+A few months back, I was thinking about making an application which could be a simpler, ad-free version of the original SongsPK website.
 But, like for any application, I needed data.
 Since there was no API available for the purpose, I started working on my own.

 I used [PHP][php-home] for scripting and hosted the code on [Heroku][heroku].
 I have an instance of the code running at [`https://songspk-suyash.herokuapp.com/`][heroku-project].
 But please keep in mind that since I'm using the free version of Heroku, it might take some time to respond at first.